 In this module, we'll further examine the outsourced services as a means of building a relationship that benefits the buyer and the seller.
 We'll describe methods for making the relationship adaptable and managing the expectations of managers and recipients of the services.
 We'll describe and practice a conflict management method that can help us craft good, workable relationships and optimize outcomes in the face of the conflict that will accompany any outsourced relationship.

 Module 8: Workshop wrap-up

 In this module, we'll wrap-up the workshop, make concluding comments, address remaining questions, and evaluate the workshop

 Though all public-sector project managers can benefit from this workshop, it is best suited for experienced project managers who are coping with outsourced services and the challenges of managing vendors.

 To ensure your success, we recommend you have significant working knowledge or experience in working in a project environment and some experience working with vendors.

-Unlike other distance learning options, babsimLive brings the classroom learning experience to you by seating you virtually into a real-life instructor-led classroom taught by award winning world-class instructors with other IT professionals like yourself.
-From the comfort of your home, workplace, or at the Babbage Simmel Marble Cliff Campus, you acquire the training you need, when you want it, in the environment that is most comfortable for you to be successful.
+Our babsimLIVE distance learning brings the classroom learning experience to you by seating you virtually into a real-life instructor-led classroom taught by award winning world-class instructors with other IT professionals like yourself.
+From the comfort of your home, workplace, or at the Babbage Simmel Columbus Campus, you acquire the training you need, when you want it, in the environment that is most comfortable for you to be successful.